rick-roche/rickroche.com/site/content/posts/2022-03-01-azure-static-web-apps-sso/index.md

         with:
           azure_static_web_apps_api_token: ${{ steps.static_web_app_apikey.outputs.APIKEY }}
           repo_token: ${{ secrets.GITHUB_TOKEN }} # Used for GitHub integrations (i.e. PR comments)
-          action: 'upload'
+          action: "upload"
           # Build configuration for Azure Static Web Apps: https://aka.ms/swaworkflowconfig
-          app_location: 'webapp'
+          app_location: "webapp"
-          api_location: ''
+          api_location: ""
-          output_location: 'build' # relative to app_location
+          output_location: "build" # relative to app_location
 ```

 ## Finalising auth

 At this stage you should have a GitHub workflow successfully deploying a Static Web App and a Key Vault to you resource group.
-You should also be able to browse to your web app using the generated URL (navigate into the Static Web App from the portal, and you will see your URL on the overview tab. e.g. https://gray-wave-03fb32a03.1.azurestaticapps.net).
+You should also be able to browse to your web app using the generated URL (navigate into the Static Web App from the portal, and you will see your URL on the overview tab. e.g. [https://gray-wave-03fb32a03.1.azurestaticapps.net](https://gray-wave-03fb32a03.1.azurestaticapps.net)).

 ![Static Web App Overview](screenshot-azure-swa-overview.png "Static Web App Overview")